 Due to the impact of the COVID-19 pandemic which has evolved globally and currently in Taiwan, some of the Company's subsidiaries, clients and suppliers in certain locations are subject to quarantine and travel restriction policies.
-The Company considered that its overall operation and financial condition were not significantly impacted.
+The Company considered that there was no significant impact on its overall operations and financial condition.
 There is no doubt on the Company's ability to continue as a going concern, and no impairment of assets or financing risk recognized.

-24. EXCHANGE RATE OF FINANCIAL ASSETS AND LIABILITIES DENOMINATED IN FOREIGN CURRENCIES
+24. SIGNIFICANT ASSETS AND LIABILITIES DENOMINATED IN FOREIGN CURRENCIES

-The following is information on the foreign currencies other than the functional currencies of the Company and the related exchange rates between the foreign currencies and respective functional currencies.
+The following information on the foreign currencies other than the functional currencies of the Company and the related exchange rates between the foreign currencies and respective functional currencies.
 The significant assets and liabilities denominated in foreign currencies were as follows: